How to perform Test Automation with CircleCI

 Select the default branch from which you want to run the project.
 CircleCI relies on a config.yml file that holds all the configuration of the pipeline.
 Here adding a sample config.yml file to this project by choosing the Hello World template after selecting the Fast option.

 If you already are familiar with creating a config.yml, you can create one in your test automation repo.
-Below is the config.yml that I have used for this project.
+Below is the config.yml that has been used for this project.

 config.yml